 Do opinions of low and micro-budget film differ around the world?

 Yes.
 My survey was completed by professionals from 66 countries and so I was able to compare the opinions from around the world.

 How much does it cost to make a “commercially viable” film?

 The topic of what a film “should” cost is obviously highly subjective.
-I asked my respondents “What is lowest minimum budget you think realistically needs be spent in order to create a commercial viable film?”
+I asked my respondents “What is lowest minimum budget you think realistically needs be spent in order to create a commercially viable film?”
 I have not produced a headline average figure as the opinions varied hugely.
-From the chart below you can see that respondents based in Africa and South American disagree by a factor of three.
+From the chart below you can see that respondents based in Africa and South America disagree by a factor of three.

 Country by country breakdown

 Below you can see the averages for the top nine countries (i.e. countries with over 20 respondents).

 Part two of this survey will be released next week, when I will present the answers relating to the sales and distribution of low and micro-budget film.
 The averages I used here are ‘trimmed means’ which removes the highest 2% and lowest 2% of answers.
 This prevents extreme outliers from skewing the overall average and means that my average is from the middle 96% of answers.